jaymcgavren/jaymcgavren.github.io/_posts/2019-07-04-coping-with-macos-mojave-for-web-development.md

         * "Advanced" page
             * Show all filename extensions: enable
             * Remove items from the Trash after 30 days: I used to do this manually and it didn't get done.
 Recommend enabling.
+    * "File" menu, "New Finder Window".
+We need a window open to change the settings that follow.
+        * Navigate to your user's home directory.
+There's a special option that's only visible in that directory that we're going to want to set.
+    * "View" menu, "As list": enable
+    * "View" menu, "Show View Options"
+        * We're going to set options for the currently open view, but then we'll apply them globally to all windows.
+        * Always open in [selected view type] view: Ensure your preferred view type is active, then enable this.
+        * Browse in [selected view type] view: Enable.
+        * Group by: None
+        * Sort by: Name
+        * Show Columns: Recommend enabling these attributes and disabling all others:
+            * Date Modified
+            * Date Created
+            * Size
+            * Kind
+        * Show Library Folder: This is only visible in the view options for your home directory.
+Enable it.
+        * Use as Defaults: Click this once all options are set up the way you want, so they'll apply to other directories.
 * Screenshots are saved to `~/Desktop` by default.
 You may want to [fix that](https://www.macworld.co.uk/how-to/mac-software/change-where-mac-screenshots-saved-3682381/).

-Hope you found this post helpful (and not _too_ offensive)!
+Hope you found this post helpful (and not _too_ surly)!
 I'm open to healthy debate about the merits of these settings.
 Who knows, you _might_ even change my mind about something.
 Leave a comment below!

 ## Other